Professor-G/MicroLIA/docs/source/Examples.rst

 Misc: Visualizations
 -----------
 The training set consists of only simulated lightcurves, to see the accuracy breakdown we can create a confusion matrix using the built-in function in the models module.
-By default the matrix displays mean accuracy after 10-fold cross-validation, but this can be controlled with the cv parameter:
+By default the matrix displays mean accuracy after 10-fold cross-validation, but this can be controlled with the k_fold parameter:

 .. code-block:: python

-   model.plot_conf_matrix(cv=3)
+   model.plot_conf_matrix(k_fold=3)

 We can also plot a two-dimensional t-SNE projection, which requires only the dataset.
 To properly visualize the feature space when using the eucledian distance metric, we will set norm=True so as to min-max normalize all the features: